AIgineerAB/SQL_duckdb_course/exercises/exercise_2.md

-# Exercise 2 - TBD
+# Exercise 2 - querying multiple tables

-In this exercise, you get to familiarize yourself with SQL.
+In this exercise, you get to make more complex querying with SQL.
 For the practical exercises, you can open up your local repository as a project and make new connections to each databse file that you will work with.

 > [!NOTE]
 > To ingest data to the database, you should use CLI in combination with SQL script, as the relative path from dbeaver is not from the repository.
 Also absolute path is not recommended as this won't work for another computer.